syncfusion-content/asp.netmvc-docs/aspnetmvc/DataManager/Data-Binding.md

 ![](Data-Binding_images/Data-Binding_img1.png)

-Binding loca data to grid
+Binding local data to grid
 {:.caption}

 ## REST Services

 ## OData binding

 OData is a standardized protocol for creating and consuming data.
-You can retrieve data from oData service by using DataManager.
-You can refer to the following code example of remote Data binding by using the oData service.
+You can retrieve data from OData service by using DataManager.
+You can refer to the following code example of remote Data binding by using the OData service.

 {% highlight CSHTML %}